uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 If the `InRelease` or `Release.pgg` exist in the repo then Uyuni must verify the `Release` file:
 ```
-gpgv --keyring InRelease
+gpgv --keyring /var/lib/spacewalk/gpgdir/pubring.gpg InRelease
 ```
 or
 ```
-gpgv --keyring Release.gpg Release
+gpgv --keyring /var/lib/spacewalk/gpgdir/pubring.gpg Release.gpg Release
 ```

 The signature verification should be done during repo syncing when the metadata is parsed.
-Verification is possible only if the user has configured the GPG signing of the channels to be synced.
+Verification is possible only if the user has configured the GPG signing of the repos to be synced.
 Otherwise a warning should be printed in the logs about the lack of GPG configuration.

 # Drawbacks